Bass Master Marcus Miller |

 Better By The Pound – Funkadelic

 This fantastic track is one of my favorite cuts from Funkadelic’s classic album Let’s Take It to the Stage (1975).
-At the song’s intro, Billy “Bass” Nelson effectively sets the mood with a mysterious and haunting bassline.
-And Eddie Hazel and Garry Shider bring tons of soul and passion to their co-lead vocals.
+In the song’s intro, Billy “Bass” Nelson effectively sets the mood with a mysterious and haunting bassline.
+Eddie Hazel and Garry Shider bring tons of soul and passion to their co-lead vocals.
 The song was co-written by Hazel and George Clinton.
-Meshell Ndegeocello did a really dope cover of this song back in 2002, which was on her album Cookie: The Anthropological Mixtape.
-It’s definitely worth checking out for those who haven’t heard it.
-The acclaimed artist puts her own unique and funky spin on the track.

 Better By The Pound at Amazon